ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 Of course, there are too many levels, and there is a depth of abstraction below which the human mind cannot possibly visualise, so the idea would be to get as far down as possible.
 But the idea is we work with a core set of tools at any abstraction layer, the lowest layer above metal being assembly/machine code, in a computing context.

-So, the key idea is to make the connection 'downwards' into the next deeper level of abstraction or under the hood!
+So, the key idea is to make the connection 'downwards' into the next deeper level of abstraction or under the hood.

 So to summarize: